-Under the direction of Bradley Barth, M.D., M.P.H., Interim Division Chief, the Division of Pediatric Gastroenterology at UT Southwestern is committed to improving the health of infants, children, and young adults by providing quality clinical services, furthering the understanding of gastrointestinal and liver disease through original research, and participating in the education of physicians at all levels of training.
+Under the direction of Bradley Barth, M.D., M.P.H., Division Chief, the Division of Pediatric Gastroenterology at UT Southwestern is committed to improving the health of infants, children, and young adults by providing quality clinical services, furthering the understanding of gastrointestinal and liver disease through original research, and participating in the education of physicians at all levels of training.

 Excellence in Patient Care